 A survey by Crowd Views 2019 reveals that while close to 90% of HR professionals feel that employee engagement is a strategic priority at their company, 57% of non HR personnel either didn’t know or disagreed with the statement.

-This alarming disconnect between the views of HR and Non-HR professionals is not to be taken lightly.
+This alarming disconnect between the views of HR and staff is not to be taken lightly.
 Despite efforts by HR professionals as a strategic function to engage employees, many are still dissatisfied at work and even experiencing imposter syndrome, which stems from high levels of self-doubt.

 According to a study documented by CNet, an estimated of 70% of people will have at one point experienced imposter syndrome.
 However, these are seen at elevated levels in certain workplaces.
-Expedia is the highest among the companies surveyed which had over 100 responses.
-At Expedia, up to 72% of employees suffered from imposter syndrome.
+Expedia is the highest among the companies surveyed which found up to 72% of employees suffered from imposter syndrome.

 What this unsettling revelation shows is a need for businesses to build reassurance in their employees.
-By helping people with their feelings of self-doubt and insecurity at the workplace, employees will be better able to engage with work which in turn increases productivity.
+By helping people with their feelings of self-doubt and insecurity at the workplace, leaders can better motivate employees to engage with work, increasing productivity.

 Mental health and well being